 Through the Bank, we offer our customers a range of FDIC-insured deposit products.
 The Bank also takes deposits through third-party securities brokerage firms that offer our FDIC-insured deposit products to their customers.
-At December 31, 2016, we had \$52.1 billion in deposits, \$37.9 billion of which were direct deposits (which includes deposits from banks and financial institutions) and \$14.2 billion of which were brokered deposits.
-During 2016, direct deposits were received from approximately 300,000 customers that had a total of over 535,000 accounts.
-Retail customers accounted for 99% of our direct deposits (by volume) at December 31, 2016.
-The Bank had a 91% retention rate on certificates of deposit balances up for renewal for the year ended December 31, 2016.
+At December 31, 2017, we had \$56.5 billion in deposits, \$42.7 billion of which were direct deposits and \$13.8 billion of which were brokered deposits.
+During 2017, direct deposits were received from approximately 360,000 customers that had a total of approximately 680,000 accounts.
+Retail customers accounted for substantially all of our direct deposits at December 31, 2017.
+The Bank had an 87% retention rate on certificates of deposit balances up for renewal for the year ended December 31, 2017.
 FDIC insurance is provided for our deposit products up to applicable limits.